Ocular migraines and visual migraines: What's the difference?

 The symptoms of a visual migraine typically affect both eyes and last less than 30 minutes.
 A migraine headache may occur shortly after the symptoms of a visual migraine subside or no headache may occur.

-If you're experiencing a blind spot or other visual disturbance and you're not sure if it's an ocular migraine (retinal migraine) or a visual migraine (migraine aura), cover one eye at a time.
+If you're experiencing a blind spot or other visual disturbance and you're not sure if it's an ocular migraine (retinal migraine) or a visual migraine (migraine with aura), cover one eye at a time.
 If the visual disturbance affects just one eye, it's probably an ocular migraine.
 If it affects both eyes, it's likely a visual migraine.

 But don't take chances.
 If you suddenly experience any sort of blind spot in your vision, consult an eye doctor immediately.
 Only an eye doctor can tell if temporary vision problems are harmless or a symptom of something serious, such as a retinal detachment or eye stroke.